nio-blocks/state/README.md

 Switch
 ======
-The Switch block emits signals from either the True or False output terminal based on what the configured `State` expression evaluates to.
+The Switch block emits signals from either the True or False output terminal based on what the `State` expression evaluates to.
 The `getter` input signal is what gets passed along, and the `setter` input signal is used to determine the state.

 Properties
 ----------
-- **backup_interval**: Interval at which state is saved to disk.
+- **backup_interval**: An interval of time that specifies how often persisted data is saved.
-- **group_by**: Signal attribute to define groupings of incoming signals.
-Each group will have its own state.
+- **group_by**: The signal attribute on the incoming signal whose values will be used to define groups on the outgoing signal.
 - **initial_state**: The state when none has been set by an incoming signal.
 If the `initial_state` is a python expression, it is evaluated at configuration.
 For example, if the `initial_state` is configured as `{{ datetime.datetime.utctime() }}`, the value of `initial_state` will the be time at configuration.
-- **load_from_persistence**: If true, the block’s state will be saved at a block stoppage and reloaded upon restart.
+- **load_from_persistence**: If `True`, the block’s state will be saved when the block is stopped, and reloaded once the block is restarted.
 - **state_expr**: Property that evaluates to a true or false state.
 If the expression cannot be evaluated, the state will not change.

 Inputs